Obrimus: Characteristics

 The species of this genus correspond in the habitus to the other representatives of the Obrimini, appear somewhat longer-legged compared to these and also have longer antennae than these.
 Like almost all other Obrimini, they are wingless in either sex.
-They are similar in size and appearance to the species of the genera Brasidas.
-As with these, the females have a relatively long and straight ovipositor that surrounds the actual ovipositor.
-Most Obrimus species have more and more pointed spines, which, however, are often thinner than those of most other Obrimini species.
-Compared to the representatives of Brasidas and Euobrimus there are only poorly or partially barely recognizable, flat slits or pits and none holes at the outer edge of the metasternum.
+They are similar in size and appearance to the species of the genus Brasidas.
+As with these, the females have a relatively long and straight ovipositor.
+Obrimus species usually have more and sharper spines, but these are often thinner than those of most other Obrimini species.
+Like the representatives of the genus Brasidas, they have depressions in the metasternum, which here are merely formed as poorly or sometimes barely recognizable, flat slits on the outer edge of the metasternum, while in Brasidas they are holes or pits.

 The shape of the eggs also differs significantly from that of other genera.
 The eggs are 4 to 5 mm long and 3 to 4 mm wide.
 The micropylar plate has three arms and is located on the dorsal area, which is bulging.
 The egg shape is reminiscent of that of Sungaya eggs.
 However, behind the tip at the lower pole there is another blunt pole, so that the eggs below, more or less clearly recognizable, have two blunt ends.
 The lid (operculum) sits diagonally on the egg and falls off sharply to the ventral side.

 Taxonomy

 The genus Obrimus was established in 1875 by Carl Stål.
 The generic name is borrowed from Greek mythology.
 As the only species, and thus type species, Stål named Obrimus bufo, which until then was listed in the genus Acanthoderus.
-Other species were later transferred to the genus or described in it.
-In the meantime most of them have been transferred to the younger genera Aretaon, Trachyaretaon, Brasidas and Euobrimus.
-Remaining in the genus are:
+Further species were described in this genus by Stål in 1877 and by Josef Redtenbacher in 1906.
+However, these were transferred in 1939 by James Abram Garfield Rehn and John William Holman Rehn into the genera Aretaon (Aretaon asperrimus and Aretaon muscosus both described in Obrimus in 1906), Trachyaretaon, which was described by Rehn and Rehn as a subgenus of Aretaon (Trachyaretaon echinatus described in Obrimus in 1877) and Brasidas (Brasidas cavernosus described in Obrimus in 1877, Brasidas foveolatus described in 1906 in Obrimus).
+Conversely, Frank H. Hennemann in 2023 transferred Obrimus quadratipes back to the genus Obrimus due to the slit-shaped depressions in the metasternum, in which it was described in 1890 by Ignacio Bolívar.
+Rehn and Rehn had transferred the species to the genus Brasidas in 1939 due to incorrectly identified material.

+The following species are listed in the genus Obrimus: